First of all, how are you and your family doing in these COVID-19 times?

 Jacob Bozarth: I’ve been a fan of podcasts for many years and always felt frustrated with podcasts with poor audio quality.
 I earned a degree in Audio Engineering from MTSU and began to apply my skills as an engineer to editing and mixing podcasts as a side project in 2014.
 After several years spent editing podcasts in my basement, I decided to take a major risk.
 In 2017, I quit my full-time job and dove full-time into building Resonate and seeing if I could support my family by editing podcasts.

 Since then, Resonate has grown even larger than I could have ever imagined at first, hiring 13 full-time employees and over a dozen part-time.
 We have expanded our services beyond audio production and now offer turnkey solutions for podcasters from producer services for planning your show to video editing, show note writing and creating content for marketing your podcast, to even building our own proprietary podcast hosting platform: Resonate Hosting.
-We are continuing to pursue the mission of making podcasting easier for brands and hobbyists who want to create a high-quality podcast.
+We are continuing to pursue the mission of making podcasting easier for brands and hobbyists who want to create a best success podcasts.

 How does Resonate Recordings innovate?